pwnedbyisa/terminal-calc/README.md

 ___
 ### Currently Working On
  - bash and batch options menu for colors + language
+ - optimizing the menu code because it's about 4x as long as it needs to be
  - reducing dependencies
  - graphing (there's currently no tick marks... or axes... or origin)
 ___